Eschatologue/CM_wiki/docs/spells/description/g.md

 The glyph is nearly imperceptible and requires a successful Wisdom (Perception) check against your spell save DC to notice.

-When you inscribe the glyph, you set its trigger and choose whether it’s an explosive rune or a spell glyph, as explained below.
+When you inscribe the glyph, you set its trigger and choose whether it's an explosive rune or a spell glyph, as explained below.

 ***Set the Trigger.*** You decide what triggers the glyph when you cast the spell.
 For glyphs inscribed on a surface, common triggers include touching or stepping on the glyph, removing another object covering it, or approaching within a certain distance of it.
 For glyphs inscribed within an object, common triggers include opening that object or seeing the glyph.
 Once a glyph is triggered, this spell ends.

 You can refine the trigger so that only creatures of certain types activate it (for example, the glyph could be set to affect Aberrations).
-You can also set conditions for creatures that don’t trigger the glyph, such as those who say a certain password.
+You can also set conditions for creatures that don't trigger the glyph, such as those who say a certain password.

 ***Explosive Rune.*** When triggered, the glyph erupts with magical energy in a 20-foot-radius Sphere centered on the glyph.
 Each creature in the area makes a Dexterity saving throw.
 A creature takes 5d8 Acid, Cold, Fire, Lightning, or Thunder damage (your choice when you create the glyph) on a failed save or half as much damage on a successful one.